Aimee and her 5 children

 Loved the permanent white, faux roses on the tray.
-As you’ve figured out by now, I am not a snob when it comes to fake flowers.
+As you’ve figured out by now, I am not a snob when it comes to faux flowers.
 If they look real and you know you’re not someone who buys fresh flowers every week, why not?

 Here’s the other side of the living room where you can see the split level entry.

 I chose all the colours via photos online.

 The candlesticks, plant pot and basket were from IKEA.
 The wood carving and lamp came from HomeSense.
 The two tiny teardrop vases from the SOS Thrift store.